Daire Keogh: Early life and education

 Daire (sometimes written Dáire) Keogh was born to Peter and Cora Keogh of Rathfarnham, and has four brothers and a sister.
 His father owned and ran Peter's Pub between South William Street and St Stephen's Green in central Dublin.
 He attended Loreto Abbey National School, then Synge Street CBS.
-He studied history, economics and philosophy at University College Dublin (UCD, within the National University of Ireland), securing a Bachelor of Arts in History.
+He studied history, economics and philosophy at University College Dublin (UCD, within the National University of Ireland), securing a Bachelor of Arts in history.
 He then studied for the priesthood at the Pontifical Gregorian University in Rome, and while he did not pursue ordination, received a qualification (BPh) there.

 Academic career

-On his return to Ireland he started work as a teacher at St Mac Dara's Community College in Templeogue and successfully pursued a PhD in History at Trinity College Dublin (University of Dublin).
+On his return to Ireland he started work as a teacher at St Mac Dara's Community College in Templeogue and successfully pursued a PhD in history at Trinity College Dublin.
 He graduated in 1993, with a thesis entitled The Catholic Church and Radicalism in Ireland in the 1790s.
 He lectured and performed research at a range of Irish third-level institutions, including UCD, Trinity College, one or both of the universities in Maynooth, UCG, St Patrick's College, Drumcondra and the Oscail remote education centre hosted by DCU.
-He also held a post for a time as Adjunct Professor at the University of Notre Dame, near South Bend in Indiana, one of the leading Catholic universities in North America Keogh also took a Masters in Theology at the University of Glasgow.
+He also held a post for a time as adjunct professor at the University of Notre Dame, near South Bend in Indiana, one of the leading Catholic universities in North America Keogh also took a master's degree in Theology at the University of Glasgow.

 Keogh lectured in Early Modern European and Irish history from at least 2001 in the Department of History within the Faculty of Humanities at St Patrick's College, Drumcondra, previously an autonomous institution but by then a college of DCU.
 By 2011, he was a Senior Lecturer.
 He also served as Head of Quality Assurance.
 He then held a named chair, as Cregan Professor of Modern Irish History.
 He has also held the post of Fellow at the University Design Institute at Arizona State University.

 He was President of St Patrick's from 2012 to 2016, overseeing a broadening of its curriculum and the construction of a new library building.
 He also became a director of the college's fundraising foundation.
 St Patrick's fully merged into Dublin City University – forming the base for an Institute of Education, also incorporating other colleges, and a partial base for a Faculty of Humanities.
 This process Keogh led for St Patrick's.
 He was appointed as Deputy President of DCU, and his responsibilities included the non-academic aspects of student life, such as welfare, sporting and social activities, as well as interaction with DCU's alumni, and the university's strategic planning process.
 He also played a key role in agreeing the move of the 140,000-volume library of the Jesuit order in Ireland to the branch of DCU's library at the All Hallows campus.
 Keogh was selected in 2019 for the Staff Leadership Award, presented at the annual dinner of DCU's Leadership Circle of major donors.